vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/10_prapattiyogyAdhikAraH.md

 THE MEANING OF COMPETENCY OR ADHIKARA:

-It is necessary that one should know the special qualifications and the like required in a person who intends to adopt nyasa vidya (prapatti) without any desire for the other upāyas in the quest for the goal that is desired.
+It is necessary that one should know the special qualifications and the like required in a person who intends to adopt nyasa vidyā (prapatti) without any desire for the other upāyas in the quest for the goal that is desired.
 Competency (adhikara ) consists in

 NOTE 1: Ability which is threefold - The ability to understand the meaning of śāstras: the ability to perform what is ordained in them and the competence as laid down in the śāstras according to caste, qualities and the like.